(On Criticism of the Pure Devotee)

 Actually the further modern secular people explore Srila Prabhupada’s presentation of Vedic culture or varnasrama dharma, the more repulsed they are going to be.
 The essential focus of his mission, however, was always the universal chanting of the holy name, something that would elevate anyone who heard it.
 Although secular people care very little for this spiritual nectar, they very quickly hone in on mundane political, social, racial or gender issues, just like flies are attracted to excrement.

-It is interesting that this modern sacrosanct concept of individual freedom has a number of implications in regard to the impending dangers of climate change, and these are discussed to some extent in our Krishna Consciousness and Climate Change article.
-Giving this freedom to millions of people who cannot control their senses has resulted in they’re being seduced by a hedonistic lifestyle offering a constantly increasing variety of new products, such as automobiles and comparatively affluent housing.
+It is also interesting that this “evolved” modern, sacrosanct concept of individual freedom has a number of implications in regard to the impending dangers of climate change, and these are discussed to some extent in our Krishna Consciousness and Climate Change article.
+Giving this freedom to millions of people who cannot control their senses has resulted in they’re being seduced by a hedonistic lifestyle offering a constantly increasing variety of new products, including automobiles and comparatively affluent housing.
 Their production and use, however, is exceeding the earth’s ability to provide resources or mitigate the resulting waste products, such as the carbon dioxide and methane largely fueling climate change.
 When we consider that the corporations marketing this excess have all intentions of expanding it to the billions in every corner of the globe, we can understand that there will, sooner or not-so-much-later, be a disastrous intersection of diminishing supply and exponential demand.
 In other words, modern “freedom of the individual” society is already well into the process of cutting off the branch of the tree of life it is “evolving” on.

 Generally people concerned about climate change talk in terms of carbon trading, regulatory taxes, corporate penalties, alternative energy or a larger transformation towards some form of ecological regulatory socialism.
 They all see democracy and individual freedom as above discussion.
-The contradiction is the insurmountable task of convincing a majority of the “free” people addicted to the current profligate lifestyle to voluntarily give up some of their most pleasing conveniences and enjoyments.
+The contradiction is the insurmountable task of convincing the “free” people addicted to the current profligate lifestyle to voluntarily give up some of their most pleasing conveniences and enjoyments.
 Most climate change activists advocate education to accomplish this, but this very much requires curtailing multinational corporations’ ability to drown them out with media advertising of the status quo.
 In this regard the US Supreme Court has recently given a number of rulings protecting this kind of corporate “free speech.”

 In the Vedic terms of varnasrama, all this is the price of allowing uncontrolled sudras to vote and have the money and freedom to own homes and automobiles.
 How this genie is going to be put back in the bottle is perhaps a question that Srila Prabhupada’s on-line critics should consider addressing.